abdulwaheed76/practices/README.md

 1. Rule/ Penalty point/ penalty: One point broken one time is one count per time duration.
 Multiple penalty count if same point broken multiple times per time duration.
 Penalty will be charged each time a rule is broken.
 This can be once or multiple times per day.
 E.g You made 2 PRs with lint errors in both, and third PR had console errors in browser.
 You will be changed 3 penalties.
 Next day you did the say.
 Again 3 penalties totalling 6.
 Then on same day he put his name in code.
 Not total penalties are 7.

 #### Default reward (Model A)
+You will miss a bonus for 3 rules broken.
+Another 3 will make you lose the next bonus amount.
+The limit is upto 12 rules breakeage which results in 4 missed bonuses in a month.

-If rule breakage count is less than 3 in a week, you will get 5% of your base salary as bonus reward for that week.
-E.g your salary is 10,000, you will get weekly 500 bonus.
+If no rule is broken, you will get 20% of your base salary as bonus reward for that month.
+E.g your salary is 10,000, you will get weekly 2000 bonus.

 #### Default penalty (Model A)
-If rule breakage count is more than or equal to 3 in a week, you will not get any kind of bonus in this or any other plans or models, e.g but not limited to FIB.
+If rule breakage count is more than or equal to 3 in a week, you will not get any kind of bonus any other plans or models as well, e.g but not limited to FIB.

 #### Default penalty (Model B)
 Penalty amount per penalty is 1% of your monthly salary.
 E.g if your salary is 10,000, penalty is 100.